Chapter 17: Shenandoah II: Leadership and Survival

 those fights.
 Charlie rushed forward and started laying down suppressing

-fire along with "recon platoon" as soon as the fight started.
+fire along with "recon platoon" as soon as the fight began.
 As he

 voluntarily exposed himself and aggressively fired back at enemy